Intermodalics/tango_ros/RosApp/README.md

 * Plug an android device to your desktop.

 * Check the TangoCore version of your device (Settings->Apps->Tango Core).
-The app was tested on Sirius and Yildun releases.
+The app was tested on Yildun release.

 * Press the green arrow in Android Studio to build and install the app on the device.